How Winners Are Chosen

 The goal of the UNLESS Contest is to generate, encourage, and amplify ideas that help make the world a healthier place for all living things.
 In addition to the contest requirements, we want to see your creativity, collaboration, connection, scale, and impact!
 Therefore, along the way, be sure to record as much information as possible.

 Once we have your final submission, we will look at the whole story – not just individual pieces.
+If you would like to preview the final report, click here.
 We know that not everything you try will be successful, and that’s ok!
 We still want to know how you’ve made an effort for wildlife, even if it didn’t work out.
 Here is an example of just one way this might play out:

 In the example above, the initial results of the third project were much smaller than those of the second project.
 However, our judges will see how the third project was able to impact the wider community and not just students in the school.
 This project also focuses on reducing waste, which is much more beneficial for the environment than recycling alone.
 This project, while technically less impactful by the numbers, is more likely to make it into the final round of judging.
 The most successful projects showcase how the students were able to bring about significant, long-lasting change in their community.
 That means that it doesn’t actually matter where they start – what matters is how far they go.
 If you’d like to see the whole judging rubric we use, click here.

-Upon submitting your final submission, a team of staff at the Zoo will then look at your project and determine the finalists.
-Finalist submission will then be sent to external judges to choose the winning teams.
+Upon submitting your final report, a team of staff at the Zoo will then look at your project and determine the finalists.
+The reports of the finalists will then be sent to external judges to choose the winning teams.
 The judges of the Contest are a diverse group of people from around the country.
 They are conservation-minded, community-focused individuals who are connected to the UNLESS Contest in some way.
 Winning teams will be announced at the Closing Ceremony in the Spring.

 Environmental problems can be very frustrating.
 When we care about something, it’s very easy to judge others or get angry.
 Even though we might be tempted to place blame or make assumptions, it’s important to try to stay positive and open-minded.
 People will likely respond more to us when we are friendly, approachable, and understanding.
 The more we accuse or scare people, the less likely they are to contribute to create change.
 That’s why is so important to work and collaborated with people, and to stay positive, understanding, and empowering!